Worried Your Newborn Will Cry During The Photoshoot? Let Me Help You.

 The first thing to remember is that I am a documentary (or lifestyle, or candid, whatever you may call it!) newborn photographer.

-This means my goal isn't to contort your baby into a pose, wrap them tightly in a bucket, or put them in a tiny outfit they might not like.
+This means my goal isn't to contort your baby into a pose, wrap them tightly in a prop (no buckets here), or put them in a tiny outfit.
 Those highly posed studio sessions require a baby to be deeply asleep to be safe and successful.

 My style of photography is different.
 It’s about capturing connection and real life in your home.
 Real life involves soothing, rocking, feeding, and crying.
 My lens is focused on the love between you, not just on whether the baby is perfectly still.